-Michael Smith: If you’re using this output JSON, what would you be doing with that?
+Michaela Light: If you're using this output JSON, what would you be doing with that?
 What cool things might you be doing?

 Gavin Pickin: Maybe you have something where you've got something fancier at your office or what-not.
 You maybe have a screened presentation.
 So you could actually show your latest news events on a big display screen outside your office.
 If you're at a conference you could have different information shown up there.
 We could actually set up, into the box, a little speaker sort of profile spotlight and we could basically have a little app that just goes out and pulls a speaker randomly out of a list and displays them on the big screen.
 Anything like that is simple enough to do and it's all about devices.
 Something wants to talk to you, exposing API makes it real easy.
 And we don't just do JSON.
 We can export as XML, or whatever you want pretty much.
 There's several different formats you can export- Access the API through.
 Just JSON is one of the most common ones these days.
 Everyone thinks REST, API, JSON at the same- And that's fine.
 Obviously we support that.

-Michael Smith: Cool.
+Michaela Light: Cool.
 So, part of ContentBox is the content store, where you can store custom settings and fields in there.
 Why would you do that rather than just putting that stuff in a database?

 Gavin Pickin: Obviously you can access the database.
 ContentBox is built on ORM and it's built on top of the database.
 So when you're building a module of something you may wanna create some RM objects and everything, and that's great.
 But we wanted to make it easy to add data to the database or add content to your website without having to worry about, “Oh, do I have to create some CFCs and RM objects” or “Let me go create these database tables.